-Market projections are a valuable yet somewhat elusive part of a company’s strategic planning process for 2017.
+Market projections are a valuable, yet somewhat elusive, part of a company’s strategic planning process.
 Many of us feel ignorant about what’s coming, especially as the “experts” can’t seem to agree on much about our economy and where it’s headed.
-Nonetheless, it’s important to learn what key trends are facing your industry and company, and include these trends in decisions you make about how to address the future.
+Nonetheless, it’s important to learn what key trends are facing your industry and company and include these trends in decisions you make about how to address the future.

-Trends which impact your industry and company should be reviewed in several categories – social trends (laborforce changes), economic trends (where specifically is a recovery occurring?) political/legislative (what will a new governor mean to construction technological (what is new that might help you improve productivity?) materials (what’s cost-effective and green?).
-However, one trend that is most fundamental to knowing how to lead your business is this one: What have your customers been thinking and feeling about your service or product?
-What do they-and others like them-want from your business in the future?
+Trends that impact your industry and company should be reviewed in several categories – social trends (labor force changes), economic trends (where specifically are strengths and weaknesses occurring?), political/legislative changes (what will new legislation mean to your business), technological trends (what is new that might help you improve productivity?) materials (what’s cost-effective and green?).
+However, one trend that is fundamental to knowing how to lead your business is this: What have your customers been thinking and feeling about your service or product?
+What do they -and others like them – want from your business in the future?

 All true leadership is about adapting to change.
-Let managers focus on tactics and doing them right.
+Let managers focus on tactics and executing those tactics correctly.
 Leaders must determine what is the next right thing to do.
-Information from inside the company and external to it allows leaders to make key strategic decisions.
-Customer Feedback is the most powerful external data you can obtain to shape and lead your company.
-And getting the information you want from the customer is best if it’s current, direct, first-hand and uncensored by employees, managers, or salespeople.
+Information from both inside the company and external to it allows leaders to make key strategic decisions.
+Customer feedback is the most powerful external data you can obtain to shape and lead your company.
+And that customer feedback is best when it’s current, direct, first-hand and uncensored by employees, managers, or salespeople.